Frequently asked questions

 IS EDUCATION IMPORTANT?

-At Streetwork, we believe that education should be accessible to everyone.
+Absolutely!
+Education should be accessible to everyone.
 A positive experience at school develops self-identity, increases self-esteem, and nurtures a sense of security and belonging.
 Engagement in education also impacts a young person's life trajectory.
 It underpins their ability to find employment and achieve financial independence.
 As a safety net that guards against poverty, the benefits of education are intergenerational.

 Many at-risk young people struggle at school - leaving without completing Year 12 and later failing to gain qualifications or work skills.
 Without support, they are often ill-equipped to thrive and provide for themselves and their families.
+One in eight young people will not complete their HSC.
+A further percentage of those make up the 15% of young people who will be disengaged from full-time work, study, or training for most of their lives.

 Due to the impacts of a lifetime of dependence on government support and the costs incurred by the public health and criminal justice systems, the price paid by these young individuals, their families, and the Australian economy is high.
 A conservative estimate* associated with each early school leaver over their lifetime is $951,000*.